mschuchard/vagrant-boxes-docker-images/packer-ansible/README.md

 # Packer-Ansible

-A simple image based from the official Hashicorp Packer image that additional contains an Ansible installation.
+A simple image based from the official Hashicorp Packer image that additionally contains an Ansible installation.

 # Versions

-- Packer 1.8.4
+- Packer 1.8.5
 - Ansible 2.13.6